OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 ## 📌 Background & Overview

+### 📖 What is this project about?
-Based on the AdventureWorks database, this project analyzes the manufacturing process of a bicycle manufacturer using Power BI.
+The objective of this project is to analyze the manufacturing process of a bicycle manufacturer using the AdventureWorks database in Power BI.
+This involves ensuring timely product delivery and minimizing scrapped products.
+The findings will help optimize production efficiency and improve overall manufacturing performance.
-### The objective:
-- Ensure products are delivered on time.
-- Minimize scrapped products.

-### Stakeholders:
+### 👤 Who is this project for?
 The insights gained will empower the following stakeholders to make informed strategic decisions and enhance manufacturing operations:
 - Data analysts & business analysts
 - Production managers
 - Decision-makers & executives

-### Business Questions:
+### ❓ Business Questions:
-- Why does the company fail to deliver these products on time?
+- How efficient is the current manufacturing process?
-- What strategies can be implemented to minimize scrapped products?
+- What trends in production efficiency can be identified for optimization?

 ## 📂 Dataset Description

+### 🌐 Data Source
-- Source: The Bicycle Manufacturer dataset is stored in a public Google BigQuery dataset named "adventureworks2019" To access the dataset, we log in to your Google Cloud Platform, navigate to the BigQuery console and search the project "adventureworks2019".
+- The Bicycle Manufacturer dataset is stored in a public Google BigQuery dataset named "adventureworks2019"
+- To access the dataset, we log in to your Google Cloud Platform, navigate to the BigQuery console and search the project "adventureworks2019".

-- Data Modelling:
+## 🔀 Data Modelling:
   There are 5 tables that we will work on it.

 | Table                | Type                                                                                                                      |